 The Certificate of Proficiency in Advanced Machining provides students with skills to program, set up, and operate CNC machines for manufacturing.
-The CP includes coursework in CAD/CAM, CNC Mill, CNC lathe, as well as lean manufacturing and workplace efficiency.
+The CP includes coursework in CAD/CAM, CNC Mill, CNC lathe, lean manufacturing, and workplace efficiency.

 - 1. Read and interpret blueprints per industry standards. - 2.
 Demonstrate safe practices in the workplace. - 3.
 Proficiency in the programming, set up, and operation of CNC mills. - 4.
 Proficiency in the programming, set up, and operation of CNC lathes.